edgar-hd/edgar-hd.github.io/index.md

 My research focused on the understanding of cell fate decision from the perspective of biology as a dynamical system.
 I employed a variety of tools from statistical physics, mathematics and machine learning to understand these systems' fundamental properties.
 In particular, I explored the properties of conserved modules in regulatory networks and how this affects biologically relevant aspects such as fate specification time, patterning precision or robustness to perturbations.
-I combined my theoretical expertise with collaborative experimental techniques in order to assure the accuracy of the resulting predictions and observations.
+I combined my theoretical expertise with collaborative experimental techniques in order to assure the accuracy of the resulting predictions and observations, see [Projects](https://edgar-hd.github.io/explore_projects/) and see [Publications](https://edgar-hd.github.io/publications/).

 For the last year of my undergraduate degree I undertook a one year internship in Patrick Müller's lab at the Friedrich Miescher Laboratory of the Max Planck Society in Tübingen, Germany.
 Where I worked on understanding dorso-ventral patterning of gastrulating embryos using a combination of light sheet microscopy, computational analysis and fluorescent labelling.

-I like developing codes for personal projects, some of which are openly available on my Github, see [Explorative Projects](https://edgar-hd.github.io/explore_projects/).
+I like developing codes for personal projects, some of which are openly available on my Github, see [Projects](https://edgar-hd.github.io/explore_projects/).

 I also enjoy playing tennis, reading novels (very slowly) and watching old movies, see [Arbitrary thoughts](https://edgar-hd.github.io/interests/).